Kalahari, the Delta & Beyond Photo Itinerary

 Day 3: Chobe National Park, Botswana / Okavango Delta—Santawani Private Concession

 Leaving Zambia by road, we reach the Kazungula border on the Chobe River, where Botswana, Zambia, Zimbabwe and Namibia meet.
 Entering Botswana, our destination is Chobe National Park, known for its enormous elephant herds and stable population of general wildlife species throughout the year.
-On a private boat cruise on the Chobe River, expect to photograph plenty of elephant, hippo, crocodile, and possibly the more elusive puku and Chobe bushbuck.
+On a private boat cruise on the Chobe River, expect to photograph elephant, hippo, crocodile, and possibly the more elusive puku and Chobe bushbuck.
 Up to 400 bird species reside in the park at this time of year, and waterbirds abound, especially herons, storks and egrets.
 Later this afternoon, fly by light aircraft to Gomoti Tented Camp in the community-owned Santawani Concession in the Okavango Delta.
 This intimate camp, reserved exclusively for our group, offers the utmost in a private, secluded experience of the delta—an optimal base for wildlife photography.

 Days 4 & 5: Okavango Delta—Visit with Predator Researcher